nens/threedi-docs/source/b_groundwater.rst

 Numerical implementation [#f1]_
 -----------------------------------

-The numerical implementation of the horizontal and vertical flow is based on the concept of staggered grids.
+The numerical implementation of the horizontal and vertical flow is based on the concept of staggered grids as explained in :ref:`grid`.
 This implies that pressure points are defined in the cell centers and flow is defined at the cell edges.
 The spatial resolution of the 2D surface flow equals that of the groundwater flow.
 Therefore, the connections between the surface and the subsurface are completely vertical and orthogonal to the surface and subsurface layers.

-Considering the timescales of groundwater flow compared to surface water flow, they are generally considerable longer.
+The timescales of groundwater flow compared to those of surface water flow, are generally considerably longer.
 This would favor an explicit formulation.
 However, the moment that the groundwater level reaches the surface, the timescales are the same.
-Therefore, the horzontal flow is computed explicitly, but the vertical interaction is computed implicitly.
+Therefore, only the horizontal flow is computed explicitly, but the vertical interaction is computed implicitly.

-For the sources and sinks, we choose an implementation where the sources are computed explicitly, but the sinks are implicitly computed.
+For the sources and sinks, we choose an implementation where the sources are computed explicitly, but the sinks are implicitly taken into account.
 This is to guarantee mass conservation.

 We are working on a full description of the numerical implementation to be published in *International Journal For Numerical Methods in Fluids*.